Big in Japan

 Upon entering the lounge, two big red velvet curtains welcome you to the amazing ambiance and atmosphere that surround this place.
 Big in Japan is no ordinary lounge.
 It has an amazingly unique layout; the design of its booth and tables are one of a winding bar; the entire room has one table zigzagging all over the place.
 The unique lighting, the red velvet curtains covering the walls and the very interesting concept of whisky bottles hanging from the ceiling give a very sophisticated and charming overall atmosphere.
 The music is also great and just loud enough to keep a very loungy feeling as it lets you still have a conversation without yelling to your friends to be heard.

-With their selective menu, you can choose to either eat and have cocktails à la japonnaise or if you are suspicious about its taste, have Western drinks and food as well.
+With their selective menu, you can choose to either eat and have cocktails à la japonnaise or have the Western drinks and food instead.
 Their price range varies from affordable to pricey.
-If you are looking for a place to drink non-pricey beer, this place might not be suited for you.
 Big in Japan is perfect to catch up with friends, to go on a date or to try a new sophisticated, young and hip place.
-The service is pretty efficient and charming as well.
-The bartenders always make sure you have something to eat or to drink and that you are comfortable.
-Little warning: if you are planning to try this new place out on a friday or saturday night, I would suggest you to come early or you might wait 15-20 minutes in the hallway before having a chance to find a seat.
-My overall appreciation: 4.5 stars.
+The service is efficient and charming: the bartenders always make sure you have something to eat or to drink and that you are comfortable.
+If you are planning to try this new place out on a friday or saturday night, I would suggest you to come early or you might wait 30-40 minutes in the hallway before having a chance to find a seat.